Trinidad García de la Cadena, Zacatecas: History

 Trinidad García de la Cadena is located in territory that was inhabited by the Caxcan people prior to Spanish contact.
 It was formerly a hacienda named La Estanzuela, whose existence dates at least to 1793.
 After Mexican independence, it became part of the partido of Tlaltenango.
 The hacienda was expropriated by the state in 1869, and after a further legal battle, the sale of its land to the citizens of La Estanzuela was finalized on 27 July 1883.

 When the partidos of Zacatecas were abolished in 1916, Estanzuela became an independent municipality.
 On 4 May 1935, it changed its name to García de la Cadena, in honour of the former governor of Zacatecas.
 It acquired its present name on 15 November 1986.

 Administration

 The municipal government of Trinidad García de la Cadena comprises a president, a councillor (Spanish: síndico), and seven trustees (regidores), four elected by relative majority and three by proportional representation.
 The current president of the municipality is Arcelia Muro Guzmán.

 Demographics

-In the 2020 Mexican Census, Trinidad García de la Cadena recorded a population of 3362 inhabitants living in 1080 households.
+In the 2020 INEGI Census, Trinidad García de la Cadena recorded a population of 3362 inhabitants living in 1080 households.
 The 2010 Census recorded a population of 3013 inhabitants in Trinidad García de la Cadena.

 There are 35 inhabited localities in the municipality, of which only the municipal seat, also called Trinidad García de la Cadena, is classified as urban.
 It recorded a population of 2721 inhabitants in the 2020 Census.

 According to the 2020 Census, 4% of the population in Trinidad García de la Cadena speaks the Huichol language.